Getting Around

 You’ll see “CABA” sometimes in the address.
 This means “Ciudad Autónoma de Buenos Aires” (Autonomous City of Buenos Aires) – the official name for Buenos Aires.
 It is also sometimes referred to as “Capital Federal”.
 Buenos Aires is both a city and a province (eg, like San Francisco is both a city and a county, or New York is both a city and a state).

-Car Hire Apps for booking a taxi or car for a ride that are commonly used in BA:
+These are the available apps for booking a taxi or car for a ride in BA:

 Apps for using buses and metro:

-• Google Maps – the bus routes are often not up to date
+- Google Maps: the bus routes are often not up to date and it does not notify temporoary service cuts or change of routes

-Ecobici City Bicycles: download the app to easily find the closest bicycle rental point and see how many are available.
-More info at https://www.baecobici.com.ar/en/turistas.
+Download the app to easily find the closest bicycle rental point and see how many are available.
+More info at https://www.baecobici.com.ar/en/turistas

 To stop the bus, raise your hand.
 But not just casually raise your hand, but raise it, extend it, wave it as if your life depends on it.
 When boarding, tell the driver which street you will get off at so that they charge you the correct amount, then press your SUBE card against the card reader til a green indicator flashes.
 If you don’t tell the driver where you will get off, the system will charge you the maximum fare.